Some valuable information which will help your time training with us. Contents include:

 You can watch the Student Login to Blackboard video for more information.

 - You MUST set up your Office 365 account.
 Your Office 365 account will sync all the other programs including Blackboard and Email.
-It is in Office 365 that you can change your password for your TAFE accounts (because they are synced they will all use the same password)
+It is in Office 365 that you can change your password for your TAFE accounts (because they are synced they will all use the same password).
+This process will require you to authenticate your account with at least a phone number and/or email address (not the email address linked to this account).

 - Your login for Office 365 will be your student email i.e.: StudentID@tafe.wa.edu.au